-The District submitted its second DBE goal and methodology to FTA in August 2016 for FFY 2017-2020, with an identified a DBE goal of 6%.
-The District's primary procurement in FY 2017 was to construct the \$4.7 million Downtown Novato Transit Facility to combine four bus stops into one location.
-This construction project is by far the District's most extensive and costly project to date.
-Marin Transit's DBE Officer assume the possibility of using federal funds for the project and included all the contract dollars for Novato Transit Facility in determining the 2017-19 DBE goal.
-As no federal dollars were used on the \$4.7 million project, the District did not meet Marin Transit's federal DBE goal.
+The District submitted its second DBE goal and methodology to FTA in August 2016 for FFY 2017-2019, with an identified a DBE goal of 6 percent.
+The 6 percent figure was determined by including the District's primary procurement in FY 2017 to construct the \$4.7 million Downtown Novato Transit Facility.
+This project combined four bus stops into one location and was the District's most extensive and costly project to date.
+The final portfolio of funding sources had not been determined when Marin Transit submitted its FFY 2017-19 goal.
+Marin Transit's DBE Officer assumed the possibility of using federal funds for the project and included all the contract dollars for Novato Transit Facility in developing the 2017-19 DBE goal.

 The DBE officer set a 10 percent goal for the Novato Transit Facility construction contract.
-The selected bidder was also the responsive bidder and committed to meeting this 10 percent goal.
+The selected bidder was also the responsive bidder and committed to meeting the 10 percent goal based on the entire cost of the project.
 Marin Transit verified the skills and demonstrated participation of a total of five DBE firms that were utilized to complete this project.
 In addition, a portion of the project work was carried out by an organization that supports local youth employment development - the North Bay Conservation Corps.
+Ultimately, Marin Transit dedicated only local and state grant funds and revenues to this \$4.7 million project.
+As no federal funds were used on the project, the District did not meet Marin Transit's federal DBE goal.

 Marin Transit's largest federally supported procurement for FFY 2017-19 was the purchase of a Mobile Information Kiosk Vehicle to provide information for passengers riding the Muir Woods Shuttle to Muir Woods National Monument.
-In the FFY 17-19 goal, Marin Transit assumed that this would be a construction project.
+In the FFY 17-19 goal, Marin Transit assumed that this would be a construction project and not a specialty vehicle.

 The remaining projects for FFY 17-19 primarily consisted of highly specialized equipment purchases for new buses: fareboxes, on-board camera systems, automated passenger counters, regional electronic smart card readers, and automated vehicle annunciators.
-These are consistent with current equipment technologies and systems at the local and regional level.
-Two other projects required highly specialized skills and experience: Radio communications needs assessment and Space needs analysis for a future operations and maintenance facility.
+These are consistent with current equipment technologies and systems at the local Marin Transit and regional level.
+Two other projects required highly specialized skills and experience: a Radio communication needs assessment and a Space needs analysis for a future operations and maintenance facility.

-There is DBE participation in Marin Transit's rural 5311 contract, which the District has historically reported to Caltrans.
-For the FFY 20-22 triennial period, Caltrans has agreed to allow Marin Transit to report its DBE participation in a Section 5311 supported contract to FTA.
+There is DBE participation in Marin Transit's rural 5311 contract through a subcontract, which the District has historically reported to Caltrans.
+Beginning April 1, 2020, Caltrans has agreed to allow Marin Transit to report its DBE participation in a Section 5311 supported contract directly to FTA for FFY 20-22.
+Marin Transit does not expect to rebid this contract during that time period.